DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 Of course this means we need have the player tagged properly.\
 Place a `Debug.Log` within the if statement and double check it is working.

-If we are not currently active we need to switch over.
+If the checkpoint is not currently active we need to it switch over.
 Let's start with the sprite.\
 We access the sprite with through the ["Sprite Renderer"](https://docs.unity3d.com/ScriptReference/SpriteRenderer.html) as you can see from looking at the components.
 We want to do just that.
 Add the following code :

 ```csharp